-What Are Topicals?
+What are CBD Oil Topicals?

-How Does CBD Help?
+How Does CBD Oil Help?

 So far, we’ve talked a little bit about how CBD topicals relieve pain and soothe inflammation, but those are often just symptoms of a greater issue.
 Let’s go into specifics about how CBD can help with certain conditions.